 In fact, Trump used his popularity on the TV show to build the image he would use to run successfully for president.
 The picture of a no-nonsense entrepreneur who wasn’t afraid to get things done struck many voters as an appealing change from the usual run of politicians.
 That image was largely built by his appearances on the show.

-Getting a trademark on the famous phrased seemed like the obvious next step, but there were some obstacles.
+Getting a trademark on the famous phrase seemed like the obvious next step, but there were some obstacles.
+Submitting a trademark application for federal trademark protection involves proving the phrase’s unique association with the products or services offered.
 It isn’t that easy to trademark a popular, standard phrase that’s part of everyday speech.
 In this case, the sentence has been around for centuries.

 Related: Our guide to trademarking a phrase